May 15th, 2015

 In 1957 RoMo contacted Casterman, the publishers of Hergé’s Tintin, to discuss implementation of a series of stereocards, the subject being “Les Aventures de Tintin”.
 The two companies came to a rapid agreement: RoMo would produce and distribute the stereocards of a Tintin adventure as a set of 12 stereoscopic drawings, using the RoMo stereocard format.

 At the start, RoMo would produce a series based on “Tintin in the Congo”, the second of Hergé’s Tintin series.
-The projects had to be approved with the agreement of Hergé, as did the choice of the various selected images to be used.
+The projects had to be approved with the agreement of Hergé, as did the choice of the

 July 19th, 2012